Zaryob/algorithmsolutions/intro.md

-Welcome to your Jupyter Book
+Welcome to Algoritmic Solution
 ============================

-This is a small sample book to give you a feel for how book content is structured.
+This is a small sample book.
+That book provides some algorithms to solve some contests.
+And also there are some questions into here.

-Check out the content pages bundled with this sample book to get started.
+Check out the content pages bundled with this book to get started data and structures.

+In this pages I will represent some tecniques about algorithms.